lpinzari/sql-psql-udy/00_basic_intro/12_hr_db.md

 Because it contains a unique value for each record, the **job_id** column is designated as the **key** for this table.

 **NOTE**: The word `SERIAL` is a PostgreSQL's `pseudo-type` that indicates an `auto-increment` column.
 Every time we insert a record in the table, the DBMS generates automatically the next integer in the sequence.
 Don't worry if you don't understand yet the mechanism behind the `SERIAL` type, we'll discuss about this concept later in the course.
+For now, it suffice to know that **the system will automatically generate a unique, sequential number, and will enforce a unique value constraint**.

 ### regions